Crochet yellow velvet duckling hatching from a crochet egg

 For a quick refresher of these basic skills, go to www.hookedbykati.com/basics

-You Will Practice Basic Techniques:
+You Will Practice Easy Techniques:

 • How to make a 3-dimensional object in crochet